criswell/github-reflog/FAQ.md

 * Submit an issue with a copy of the JSON generated for the event.
 * Fork the repo, add the handler yourself, and submit a PR.

+## Why doesn't the output look more like git's reflog?

+Github's events can be pretty complicated.
+I tried to make `github-reflog` look more like git's `reflog` output, but it got too messy and hard to follow.

+So I opted for something which looks more like git's `log` output.